-Most of the cutaway scenes (Otis torturing cheerleaders, Baby masturbating with the skeleton, etc) were filmed in Rob Zombie's basement after filming wrapped.
+Most of the cutaway scenes (Otis torturing cheerleaders, Baby masturbating with the skeleton, etc.) were filmed in Rob Zombie's basement after filming wrapped.
 He would invite cast members over to his house on the weekends and shoot the footage himself with a 16mm hand-held camera.
 With the exception of the shot of a setting sun, he created the opening credits the same way.

-During its box office run, the movie encountered two instances of the number '666': At the beginning of its run, when its opening weekend was $3,460,666, and at the end of its run, when its per-theater-average (the weekend gross divided by the number of theaters) was $666 per theater.
+During its box-office run, the movie encountered two instances of the number 666: At the beginning of its run, when its opening weekend was $3,460,666, and at the end of its run, when its per-theater-average (the weekend gross divided by the number of theaters) was $666 per theater.

 Rob Zombie considered appearing a few seconds into the film as Dr. Wolfenstein.
 However, after deciding that he would look "normal" no matter what make-up effects were used, he chose not to.
-Instead, he took on the brief role as Dr Wolfenstein's assistant (for about 2 seconds) and can be seen in the background and then smashing a pumpkin with a sledgehammer.
+Instead, he took on the brief role as Dr Wolfenstein's assistant (for about two seconds) and can be seen in the background and then smashing a pumpkin with a sledgehammer.

 Rob Zombie has said that he was constantly shooting two versions of the gorier scenes to appease Universal.
-For instance, a shot at the start of the film in which the robber who was stabbed with the Axe is on the floor was shot two ways: with blood and without blood.
+For instance, a shot at the start of the film in which the robber who was stabbed with the axe is on the floor was shot two ways: with blood and without blood.
 Several scenes were also shot twice involving regular lighting and red lighting to give it a more gruesome effect both of which were edited into the final cut.
 Note several scenes with cross-cutting involving sets lit with white light, and red light.

-Inside Captain Spaulding's gas bar/fast food/museum of horror, behind the cash on the wall are reproductions of Aleister Crowley's paintings of demonic figures which were later discovered under whitewash in his former Abbey of Thelema, in Cefalu, Italy.
+Inside Capt.
+Spaulding's gas bar/fast food/museum of horror, behind the cash on the wall are reproductions of Aleister Crowley's paintings of demonic figures which were later discovered under whitewash in his former Abbey of Thelema, in Cefalu, Italy.